LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/advanced_use_cases.md

 **To implement this solution**

 1. In the interaction, create a *final* (last) rule.
 2. In the rule definition, name the rule.
 Then add a condition that uses the "No Match" match type.
 A condition that uses this match type catches all utterances that aren't caught by earlier rules.
-(In the condition, you can optionally specify a message to send to the consumer before the flow continues to the next step.)
+(In the condition, you can optionally specify a message to send to the consumer before the flow continues to the next action.)
-3. Under **Continue to**, select the desired next step.
+3. Under **And Go To**, select the desired next action.

 In our example below, the No Match condition directs the flow to the current interaction in order to repeat it.
 This interaction is a question that asks for the consumer's email address.